 All federal revenue is money destruction.

 When you open a savings account at your local bank branch, some of your existing money is transferred from your checking account, into a new savings account.
 The former earns little to no interest, but it can be spent immediately and directly (it’s liquid).
 The latter earns some interest, but before it can be spent it must first be transferred back into the checking account (it’s less liquid).
+(Note that depending on the situation, this may also result in a financial penalty.)
 In addition to providing a steady stream of interest income, the bank also guarantees your money will remain safe and secure, backstopped by the FDIC for up to $250,000 per account.

 Banks do not require existing money (reserves) in order to give out new loans.
 Banks create money (called credit) every time a new loan is given.
 In other words, banks are not reserve, or revenue, constrained – loans create deposits, not the other way around.
 In other words, the idea of “loanable funds” is false.
 (Here is TCU economics professor and cowboy economist John Harvey explaining how it works).
 What this means is that banks don’t need your money, but are rather providing a service to you: interest income and security.
 Related post: Government deficits *augment* private spending.
 (There’s no such thing as “crowding out.”)